 There have been instances in which systems have mined Bitcoins successfully with as low as ~500 Kbps, which is nothing - dial-up speeds.
 It's likely most will need a bit more, but in reality, even high-level systems don't need more than 15 Mbps.

-So, while Bitcoin technology inherently requires an internet connection, Bitcoin's challenge isn't in satisfying your network but hardware needs.
+So, while Bitcoin technology inherently requires an internet connection, Bitcoin's challenge isn't in satisfying your network but in hardware needs.

 No matter if you're planning to mine or not, all this talk about hardware and network requirements might make you think about your own internet connection.
 Maybe you came to this article because you are constantly the victim of a slow internet connection and were wondering if your dream of becoming a Bitcoin miner was even within the realm of possibility.
 Who can say?